401-project-SGON/Code-Academy-Style-App/README.md

 ## Current Version (0.0.1)

-The current version of the power code application is designed to create, read, update and delete the questions to give users the best learning experience.
+The current version of the Power Code application is designed to create, read, update and delete questions.
+This allows for iteration to give users the best learning experience.

-This API was designed to be extensible so that we can add multiple code language courses that supported in the future.
+This API was designed to be extensible so that we can add multiple language courses in the future.

 ***

 ## Tree of our project